Inferring the nature of active neutrinos: Dirac or Majorana?: Introduction

-In this paper, we show that the difference between Dirac and Majorana neutrino persists independent of the magnitude of neutrino mass provided the neutrino/antineutrino momenta can be either observed or indirectly fixed.
+In this paper, we show that the difference between Dirac and Majorana neutrino persists independent of the magnitude of neutrino mass provided the neutrino/antineutrino momenta are either measured directly or indirectly fixed.
 As shown by Chabra and Babu, this is not in violation of DMCT.
 We elaborate on this theme in this paper.
 In particular we consider the decay $B^0 \,(\text{or }\bar{B}^0) \rightarrow \mu^+\,\mu^-\,\nu\,\bar\nu$, for example, and discuss the rates and branching ratios in a chosen kinematic scenario in which we may indirectly discern the $\nu\,\bar\nu$ variables without the need of any explicit observation of the neutrinos which is extremely difficult any way at present.
-The method may be adopted to many other such processes simply by replacing the appropriate parameters like mass etc. We discuss in detail the dramatic differences between Dirac and Majorana scenarios in differential distributions in such SM allowed processes. {\it Most importantly this difference mainly involves well known and measured quantities and is independent of the unknown neutrino mass as long as it is nonzero.}
+The method may be adopted to many other such processes simply by replacing the appropriate parameters like mass etc. We discuss in detail the dramatic differences between Dirac and Majorana scenarios in differential distributions in such SM allowed processes. {\it Most importantly this difference mainly involves well known and measured quantities and is independent of the unknown neutrino mass as long as it is non-zero.} We do not consider massless neutrinos in this paper.
+Moreover, we would like to emphasize that our work is not dependent on specific details of any neutrino mass generation mechanism.

 The paper is organised as follows.
 In section~\ref{sec:previous-studies}, we provide a brief overview of the previous studies using SM allowed processes to put things in perspective.
 In section~\ref{sec:previous-studies} we also lay down the basic issues that we address in this paper.
 This is followed by section~\ref{sec:expectation} in which we provide a broad outline of our approach showing the main differences between Dirac and Majorana neutrinos.
 In section~\ref{sec:B-decay}, we look at the decay of $B^0\rightarrow \mu^+\mu^-\nu\bar\nu$ in detail.
 In this section we make a case study with its experimental feasibility and future prospects.
 This is followed by a discussion of other possible decay modes in section~\ref{sec:other-decay}.
 Finally we conclude in section~\ref{sec:conclusion} emphasizing the salient features of our approach.